-This course is a comprehensive study of all the salient factors involved in human sexuality.Credit Hours: 3Prerequisite: PSY 201 or instructor approvalAvailability: On demand
+This course is a comprehensive study of all the salient factors involved in human sexuality.
+Credit Hours: 3 Prerequisite: PSY 201 and RSM 200 Availability: On demand

 PSY/CJ 311 Quantitative Research Methods

 This course is designed to introduce learners to the key theories, assumptions, and practices underlying quantitative research methodology in preparation for conducting independent research.
 This course will enable students to critically understand quantitative research methodology and apply it appropriately to various fields and issues.
 Issues related to data collection, data computation, interpretation, and analysis, negotiating access to the field, ethics, and representation will be addressed.
 This course is structured for each student to design and conduct a quantitative study.